ahojukka5/pytaiga-mcp/README.md

 - Authenticate with Taiga and get an auth token
 - Create a `.env` file with your configuration

+### Alternative: OAuth Authentication (Coming Soon)

+OAuth authentication with GitHub/GitLab will be added in a future release, allowing you to authenticate via your browser without entering credentials.

 ### Alternative: Manual Setup

 If you prefer, you can manually create `.env`: